I love how great spiritual teachers say the same thing in slightly different ways.

 A simpler way of presenting the key idea is to be found in this metaphor: “The larger the island of knowledge, the longer the shoreline of mystery.”
 Notice that even reason stops at the shoreline of mystery.
-The key is that to realize Nondual Reality we have to surrender to the impossibility that language, words, concepts, even mind and reason can play no part.
+The key is this – to realize Nondual Reality we have to surrender to the impossibility that language, words, concepts, even mind and reason can play a part.
 We either feel the Nondual whole or we don’t.
 But the good news is that we can clear away the inner clutter that comes with the ‘dual world’ and find that our true Self is there all the time.
 This is Awareness, but Awareness is us only when we have stopped ‘selfing’.
 Then, relatively, we sense that God is closer to us than our life-vein as in We are closer to him than (his) jugular vein.”
 (Qur’an 50:16).
 As in the one set of footsteps in the sand God carries us, even when we are not fulfilling our covenantal obligation.
 To transcend we have to get our false egoic self sufficiently surrendered to allow our true Self to be reflected from our heart.

-FROM SUFI ISLAMIC TEACHINGS: Rumi in one of his poems says; “Not Christian or Jew or Muslim.
+3 FROM SUFI ISLAMIC TEACHINGS: Rumi in one of his poems says; “Not Christian or Jew or Muslim.
 Not Hindu, Buddhist, Sufi, or Zen.
 Not any religion or cultural system.
 I am not from the east or the west.
 Not out of the ocean or up from the ground.
 Not natural or ethereal.
 Not composed of elements at all.
 I do not exist.
 Am not an entity in this world or the next.
 Did not descend from Adam & Eve or any origin story.
 My place is the placeless, a trace of the traceless – neither body or soul.
 I belong to the beloved, have seen the two worlds as one & that one call to & know, first, last, outer, inner, only that breath, breathing, human, being.” – Rumi – 13thC Sufi mystic – (C Barks).

 4 FROM HINDU TEACHINGS:

 “Like two birds of golden plumage, inseparable companions, the